efarish/portfolio/mobile/kivy_gps_tracker/README.md

 # Conclusions

-* The costs of demonstration projects can be significantly reduced with a few architecture decisions,
+* The costs of AWS stacks can be significantly reduced with a few architecture decisions,
 * The up-front effort of implementing CI/CD pipelines and IaC templates reduces development time.
 * Mobile apps are fun.